 Response.
 DEQ agrees and is proposing to change 340-041-0345(6)(a) in response to this comment.

 Comment #68.
-DEQ’s finding that “the fishing use and associated human health criterion for mercury cannot be obtained in the waters of the women basin in the next 20 years” is flawed.
+DEQ’s finding that “the fishing use and associated human health criterion for mercury cannot be obtained in the waters of the Willamette basin in the next 20 years” is flawed.
 Without nonpoint source controls, the underline uses and criteria will never be met.

 Response.
-DEQ has provided justification in supporting documentation that the human health criterion for methyl-mercury will not be remedied in the next 20 years based on findings in the updated TMDL that it will take decades to implement activities (including nonpoint source controls) needed to meet load allocations under the TMDL.
+DEQ has provided justification in supporting documentation that the human health criterion for methyl-mercury cannot be remedied in the next 20 years based on findings in the updated TMDL.
+The Willamette Basin mercury TMDL indicates that it will take decades to implement activities (including nonpoint source controls) needed to meet load allocations under the TMDL.
+Nonpoint source controls are addressed in the TMDL.
 DEQ has not made changes in response to this comment.

 Comment #69.
 DEQ’s finding that mercury sources cannot be remedied is flawed because DEQ has not evaluated whether it can use the state’s non-point source authority to remedy the erosion of native soils such that the use and criterion can be met.

 Response.
-DEQ has provided justification in supporting documentation that the human health criterion for methyl-mercury will not be remedied in the next 20 years based on findings in the updated TMDL that it will take decades to implement activities (including nonpoint source controls) needed to meet load allocations under the TMDL.
-DEQ has not made changes in response to this comment.
+Please see response to comment #68.

 Comment #70.
 340-041-0345(6)(a)